 LNG is created by transforming natural gas into a liquid state, by cooling it to -161oC (-259F).
 The process reduces it to 1/600th of its original un-liquified volume and to half the weight of water.

-LNG produces 40% less carbon dioxide (CO2) than coal and 30% less than oil, which makes it the cleanest of the fossil fuels.
+LNG produces 40% less carbon dioxide (CO2) than coal and 30% less than oil1, which makes it the cleanest of the fossil fuels.

-It does not emit soot, dust or particulates and produces insignificant amounts of sulphur dioxide, mercury and other compounds considered harmful to the earth’s atmosphere.
+It emits significantly less soot, dust or particulates compared to coal/oil and produces insignificant amounts of sulphur dioxide, mercury and other compounds considered harmful to the earth’s atmosphere.

 Clear, odourless and colourless, LNG is typically 85-95% methane, which contains less carbon than other forms of fossil fuels.
-It also contains tiny amounts of ethane, propane, butane and nitrogen; the exact composition varying depending on its source and processing.
+It can contain low amounts of ethane, propane, butane and nitrogen; the exact composition varying depending on its source and processing.

 LNG helps with what’s known as the ‘energy trilemma’, which refers to finding a balance between three key requirements in our energy choices: we want affordable energy; we want our energy supply to be secure; and, we want to drive down our carbon emissions to net zero.